Children 11 and under

-Tips and suggestions
+Tips & suggestions

-- Let the agent at the departure gate know if the child has never flown before, or if the child has any condition which would require special attention during the flight.
+- Let the gate agent know if the child has never flown before or if he or she has any condition that may require special attention during the flight.

 - Provide materials to keep the child occupied and entertained during the flight.

 - Keep carry-on luggage to a minimum.
-Remind the child of the bags for which he or she is responsible.
-Make sure each of the child's bags has an identification tag with his or her name.
-Report any losses to US Airways personnel immediately.
+Remind the child of the bags that he or she is responsible for.
+Put an identification tag with the child’s name on all bags.
+Report any losses to our personnel immediately.

-- Remind the child that he or she should only ask for assistance from a uniformed US Airways representative.
+- Remind the child to ask for assistance only from one of our uniformed representatives.